bardurt/volume-by-price/README.md

 python vp.py AAPL s pearson
 ```
+---
+### 🧠 How It Works
+Fetches historical OHLCV data.

+Processes volume distribution with customizable weights.

+Aggregates monthly and daily percentage changes.

+Compares current year's daily performance with historical years.

+Visualizes insights in a Tkinter dashboard.

+### 📜 License
+MIT License.
+Feel free to fork, modify, and experiment!

 ## Author
 Built by @bardurt
 For questions, drop an issue or connect on X/Twitter!